emirakinc/emirakinc/README.md

 <p align="center">
 I’m a passionate game developer with 3+ years of experience learning and building with Unity and C#.
 I graduated with a degree in <b>Digital Game Design</b>, and my goal is to create fun, unique, and memorable experiences for players.
 Skilled in <b>Unity Multiplayer</b> (Netcode for GameObjects, Relay, Lobby) to build connected, scalable experiences.
+Also experienced in <b>Hyper-Casual</b> and <b>Playable Ad</b> production, with a strong understanding of fast prototyping, optimization, and player engagement loops.
 </p>

 ---